Summerlin – Las Vegas Homes – Real Estate

 Casinos – Hotels – Red Rock Station and The Marriott Resort and Casino.

-Personal observation and Summerlin Reviews..
+Personal observation and Summerlin Reviews.

 Pros:

-The location and elevations of the community are often overlooked.
+The location and elevation of the community are often overlooked.
 It is in the foothills, with the Spring Mountains to the west.
 The elevations presently run from about 2,500 ft. above sea level to around 3,550 ft.
 They could go a little higher with new construction.
-Lake Las Vegas and it’s associated development ranges from 1400 ft. to around 1,550 ft.
+Lake Las Vegas and its associated development range from 1400 ft. to around 1,550 ft.
 That is a potential 2,000 differential.
 This is the Mojave Desert.
 I live at around 2,800 ft.
-In the summertime I can really tell the difference in temperature traveling from home to Lake Las Vegas or some of the communities on the east side of the valley.
+In the summertime, I can tell the difference in temperature traveling from home to Lake Las Vegas or some of the communities on the east side of the valley.
 There is a smaller difference in elevation between Lake Las Vegas and Badwater Basin in Death Valley than between The Stoneridge Community in Summerlin and Lake Las Vegas.
 One other factor is that with the sun setting to the west, behind the Spring Mountains, Summerlin areas will fall into the shade around 1 hour earlier than areas on the east side of the valley.

 Cons:

 Location, location, location – The conventional wisdom in real estate is that location is everything.
 I did a check of home appreciation from the first quarter of 2018 to the first quarter of 2022 for several areas.
 Of all the areas I checked, Summerlin came out on top, with an appreciation rate of 63%.
-North Las Vegas, which includes some of the oldest communities in the valley and well as some of the newest came in at 60%.
-I even checked a couple of east side manufactured home communities, where the land comes with the home, and that appreciation rate was 56%.
+North Las Vegas, which includes some of the oldest communities in the valley, as well as some of the newest came in at 60%.
+I even checked a couple of east-side manufactured home communities, where the land comes with the home, and that appreciation rate was 56%.
 There is some difference here, but not a lot.
 My thinking is that as prices get higher, there may be more pressure on the lower prices than the higher ones.